Frequently asked questions

 Abbott Health & Fitness Expo and participant bag

 Where and when is the Abbott Health & Fitness Expo and packet pick-up?

-The 2014 Abbott Health & Fitness Expo and packet pick-up will be held at Chicago’s McCormick Place Convention Center.
+The Abbott Health & Fitness Expo and packet pick-up will be held at Chicago’s McCormick Place Convention Center.
+View for more information about the Health & Fitness Expo.